 US National Institutes of Health (NIH) "Public Access Policy": For works that have received NIH funding (confirmed by NIH grant number), Elsevier will deposit to PubMed Central(PMC) thefinal peer-reviewed accepted manuscripts on behalf of PM&R authors.
 This service will help authors comply with the NIH policy that requires NIH-funded authors submit to PubMed Central(PMC), or have submitted on their behalf, their peer-reviewed author manuscripts, to appear on PMC no later than 12 months after final publication.Device Status:

 A statement (appearing on the title page of the manuscript) regarding the presence or absence of the use of any medical devices in the study is required.
-A notation will appear asa footnote on the first page of the article.
-If a medical device(s) is discussed, then a statement regarding its legal/regulatory status is required including FDA status (eg, approved for indicated use, investigational, exempt from regulations (and why), not approved, or unknown).
+A notation will appear as a footnote in the article.
+If a medical device(s) is discussed, then a statement regarding its legal/regulatory status is required including FDA status (eg, approved for indicated use, investigational, exempt from regulations [and why], not approved, or unknown).

 All manuscripts must be submitted on-line at http://ees.elsevier.com/pmrjournal.
 First-time users: Please click the Register button from the main menu and enter the requested information.
 For those previously registered with EES (for other Elsevier journals), please be advised that registration for PM&R is still required as the EES database is separate and distinct for each journal.
 This registration process is required one time only.
 On successful registration, you will be sent an e-mail indicating your user name and password, which can thereafter be modified to your preference.

 The "Conditions For Submission" form must be signed by all authors and accompany the manuscript at the time of submission.
 This form is available online at http://ees.elsevier.com/pmrjournal.
 It may be uploaded electronically with the manuscript, or emailed to email@example.com.